This post contains affiliate links, to find out more information, please read my full disclosure statement.Reading Time: 13 minutes

 Moab, Utah is known for being an adventure lovers playground.
 River rafting, rock climbing, mountain biking, and being so close to not one but TWO National Parks with fantastic views, there is SO much to do!
 But the national parks don’t allow dogs on their trails, I haven’t gotten around to teaching my dog to ride a bike, she doesn’t have the opposable thumbs necessary for rock climbing, and I don’t think the river guides would appreciate my dog’s nails and teeth on their inflatable raft… so what about for those who want to bring their furry friend along on their trip to Moab?
 Never fear!
 There is still PLENTY for you and your dog to do and see!
-Here is a list of some of the dog-friendly hikes for you to enjoy year-round and a comprehensive guide to a Dog-Friendly Moab.
+Here is a comprehensive guide to a Dog-Friendly Moab.

 Let’s start with the Dog-Friendly Hikes: